Go back to Richel Bilderbeek's homepage.

 The design of a class.

-Although entire books are written on this subject, here some guidelines from some experts:
+Although entire books are written on this subject, here some advice from some experts:

 References